doctorfree/nvim-lazyman/README.md

 # To use Neovim
 command -v nvim > /dev/null && {
   # For compatibility with earlier versions of .lazymanrc
+  if alias nvim >/dev/null 2>&1; then
+    unalias nvim
+  fi
   if alias nvims >/dev/null 2>&1; then
     unalias nvims
   fi